Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

-Two different physical pictures can be identified for ZHCP formation and discussed in terms of the following simple 4 $\times 4$ model Hamiltonian which retains only Dirac surface state degrees of freedom: \eq{ H=\left( \right), } where $H_{sur}$ is the non-magnetic TSS Hamiltonian specified in Eq. (\ref{eq:HTSS}), and $\Delta_t$ ($\Delta_b$) account for the magnetic gaps induced in the top (bottom) TSS by exchange interactions, and $m_0$ accounts for hybridization between two TSSs.
-The first picture of ZHCPs assumes that the magnetization is uniform across the device so that the magnetic gaps for two TSSs are the same ($\Delta_t=\Delta_b=\Delta_M$) \cite{wang2014universal}.
-When the magnetic domains in the sample are well-aligned in the same direction, the magnetic gap is dominant ($|\Delta_M|>|m_0|$) and the system is in the QAH state with $C = \Delta_M/|\Delta_M| = \pm 1$, depending on the sign of $\Delta_M$.
-During the magnetization reversal process around $H_c$, the numbers of the upward and downward magnetic domains are close to being equal, and the spatially averaged $\Delta_0$ continuously varies from a positive value to a negative value.
-This simple picture applies when the typical domain size is small compared to the characteristic electronic length scale $\hbar V_D/\Delta_M$, allowing the non-uniform magnetization to be replaced by its spatial average.
-The topological phase transitions between $C =0$ and $|C| \ne 0$ states takes place at the gap closings, which occurs when $|\Delta_0|=|m_0|$.
-When the hybridization gap is dominant ($|\Delta_0|>|m_0|$), the Chern number of the system becomes $C = 0$, leading to a ZHCP.
-This qualitative picture is more likely to apply in TI thin films with a relatively large hybridization between the two TSSs \cite{feng2015observation,kou2015metal}.
-With increasing TI film thickness, the hybridization between two TSSs is significantly reduced and this picture cannot accommodate disorder broadening.
-On the other hand, increasing the film thickness allows the magnetic gaps of two TSSs to be decoupled.
-Modulation doping makes it possible to design devices with $\Delta_t\neq \Delta_b$.
-This leads to an alternative picture for the ZHCP.
-When the magnetic gaps of the top surface $\Delta_t$ has the opposite sign to that of the bottom surface $\Delta_b$, the two TSSs give the opposite contributions to the Hall conductivity and this leads to a ZHCP.
-As discussed below, this scenario is more likely to occur in the magnetically doped TI sandwich samples, in which the magnetizations on the top and bottom surfaces are decoupled \cite{mogi2017tailoring,xiao2018realization}.
-From a theoretical point of view, ZHCP states can be defined as states that have broken TR symmetry, are continuously connected to zero Chern number insulators, and have localized quasiparticles at the Fermi level.
-They can be viewed as a special subclass of normal 2D insulators or, if the gap is closed by disorder, Anderson insulators.
+\addCXL{Two scenarios can be identified for ZHCP formation in magnetic TI films.
+The first scenario assumes that the magnetization is uniform across the device so that the magnetic gaps, denoted as $\Delta_{\rm M}$ below, for the TSSs on top and bottom surfaces are the same.
+A finite hybridization (denoted as $m_0$) between two TSSs is considered, and when the magnetic domains in the sample are well-aligned in the same direction, the magnetic gap $\Delta_{\rm M}$ is dominant so that the system is in the QAH state with the Chern number $C = \Delta_{\rm M}/|\Delta_{\rm M}| = \pm 1$, depending on the sign of $\Delta_{\rm M}$.
+During the magnetization reversal process, the number of upward and downward oriented magnetic domains changes, and the spatially averaged magnetic gap continuously varies from positive to negative.
+This scenario applies when the typical domain size is small compared to the characteristic electronic length scale $\hbar v_{\rm D}/\Delta_M$, allowing the non-uniform magnetization to be replaced by its spatial average.
+The topological phase transition between $C =0$ and $|C| \ne 0$ states takes place at the gap closings when $|\Delta_0|=|m_0|$.
+When the hybridization gap is dominant \czchang {($|\Delta_0|<|m_0|$)}, the Chern number becomes $C = 0$, leading to a ZHCP.
+This scenario is more likely to apply in thinner TI films with a large hybridization between two TSSs \cite{feng2015observation,kou2015metal}.
+Since the hybridization between two TSSs \am{declines exponentially with increasing TI film thickness and samples always have some disorder, this picture becomes untenable beyond a relatively small numbers of layers.} On the other hand, with increasing film thickness the \am{magnetism in the two surface regions is more weakly coupled, and modulation doping makes it possible to design devices in which the two coercive fields differ}.
+This leads to an alternative scenario for the ZHCP.
+When the magnetic gap for top TSS has the opposite sign to that of the bottom TSS, the two TSSs give the opposite contributions to the Hall conductivity and this leads to a ZHCP \cite{wang2014universal,mogi2017tailoring,xiao2018realization}. } \am{\addCXL{When ZHCP states are observed in magnetic sandwiches, both sidewall and bulk quasiparticles must be absent at the Fermi level, or if present must be localized.} ZHCP states therefore can be viewed as a special subclass of normal 2D insulators, or, in the case of where localized states are present, as Anderson insulators.
+However they still have broken TR symmetry and, as we discuss below, are expected to exhibit properties that are related to the TME effect, a characteristic of bulk 3D TIs.}